fierceoj/ownklok/Attack Scenarios/README.md

 ![alt text](../screenshots/attacker_scenario_proximate_demo.png)

 # Acknowledgements
-Both scenarios took inspiration from the PoC [here](https://github.com/securelayer7/pwnfb50/blob/master/pwnfb50.py), and similar methods were used for the unbind and bind functions of the code.
+Both scenarios took inspiration from the PoC [here](https://github.com/securelayer7/pwnfb50/blob/master/pwnfb50.py), and similar API methods were used for the unbind and bind functions of the code.
 See Acknowledgements section on the root README.md.